What is The Right Paraglider for You !

 by GODFREY WENNESS CFI

 The technology in paraglider design is constantly improving, providing pilots with ever increasing performance and safety.
 The current modern paraglider, whilst owing its concept to ram air parachutes and a NASA patent in the mid 1960’s, is a far cry from them and the early 9 and 11 cell “flying air mattress” gliders of the late 1980’s.
 Nowadays designers are excelling in pitch stability / dampening and profile rigidity so much so that the planforms and aspect ratios of race prototypes from just a few years ago are quite at home on school gliders now !
-The newest Intermediates are gliding at 9:1 and some race prototypes are achieving 11:1 – all this in just over 15yrs since 4:1 glides were the norm.
+The newest Intermediates are gliding at 11:1 and some race prototypes are achieving 13:1 – all this in just over 25 years since 4:1 glides were the norm.

 When buying a new glider you mainly pay for design, potential airtime and re-sale value.
 These factors are directly related to the build quality (materials, construction etc), the quality of the design itself, class of glider, after sales service of the dealer (including trade in potential at a later date), the image and stability of the brand in the market and so on.